Combined Military Hospital Lahore: History

 The hospital was established in 1854 as a British Military Hospital (BMH) by the British military as a specialized treatment center for British officers serving in the subcontinent.
 In 1927, the British military raised another hospital nearby named the Indian Military Hospital (IMH).
 The BMH and IMH served as treatment facilities for British and Indian troops serving the British, respectively.
 It was not until 1943 that the British decided to amalgamate both hospitals into one contiguous unit (primarily due to administrative issues) and named it the Combined Military Hospital.

 In 1947, after Pakistan's Independence, the Combined Military Hospital was handed over to the Pakistan Army.
 It was a 200-bed hospital at that time.
 The need for increased medical facilities and the growing population mandated several expansions of the hospital.

 In 1982, its capacity was increased to 800 beds and was upgraded to a Class A hospital.
 It saw further expansion in 2004 with the addition of 200 more beds, increasing its capacity to 1000 beds.
-The construction of new CMH blocks with a 1100-bed capacity has been completed, with the addition of Oncology Department & Hands & Upper Limb Surgery (HULS) Department.
+The construction of new CMH blocks with an 1100-bed capacity has been completed, with the addition of Oncology Department & Hands & Upper Limb Surgery (HULS) Department.
 CMH Lahore is a level-5 (Tertiary Care Hospital) with state-of-the-art facilities equipped with the latest modern equipment.

 CMH Lahore has been commanded by Maj Gen Adil Khan, Brig Asghar Choudhry, Brig Sehar Zameer Siddiqui, Brig Rahat, Brig Naseer Hussain (2014), Maj Gen Qamar Ul Haq Noor Chaudhry (2015), Maj Gen Muhammad Aleem (2017), Brig Nasir Javed Malik (2019), Brig Amir Bin Tahir (2020), Maj Gen Adil Husnain (2022), and presently commanded by Maj Gen Muhammad Rafique (2024).

 Hospital facilities

 Being a Level-5 (Class A) Tertiary Care teaching hospital, it serves as the principal medical hospital for Armed Forces personnel in the Lahore region.
 Although, the hospital's primary task is to cater military officers, soldiers, and their families; it provides equal healthcare facilities to civilians.
-It is a teaching hospital affliated with CMH Lahore Medical & Dental College, College of Nursing (CoN), Institute of DPT, Allied Health Sciences & School of Paramedics for undergraduate courses (MBBS, BDS, DPT, AHP, MLT, Nurses & Paramedics).
+It is a teaching hospital affiliated with CMH Lahore Medical & Dental College, College of Nursing (CoN), Institute of DPT, Allied Health Sciences & School of Paramedics for undergraduate courses (MBBS, BDS, DPT, AHP, MLT, Nurses & Paramedics).
 It is recognised & accredited by Pakistan Medical & Dental Council (PMDC) & College of Physicians & Surgeons Pakistan (CPSP) for postgraduate training in various disciplines/ Specialities (both FCPS & MCPS).

 Some of the specialized healthcare units/ Deptts available in the hospital are: